Charles Foster Jones: Aftermath

-On 21 June Etta arrived at a detention camp in Yokohama, while the 44 other Attuans were taken to another camp, where 16 would die from malnutrition and illness.
-Etta eventually befriended a group of 18 Australian nurses who had been captured in what is now Papua New Guinea.
+On 21 June Etta arrived at a detention camp in Yokohama, while the 44 other Attuans were taken to another camp, where 16 died from malnutrition or illness.
+Etta befriended a group of 18 Australian nurses who had been captured in what is now Papua New Guinea.
 When they arrived Etta was reportedly bewildered and was found weeping behind a potted plant.
-Due to the women being much younger than Etta, she thus became a "surrogate mother" for the group.
+Due to the women being much younger than Etta, she became a "surrogate mother" for the group.
 Etta and the 18 nurses were later moved to a detention camp in Totsuka.
 Etta was reportedly treated with kindness and was respected while in detention, the Japanese calling her "Oba San" which meant grandma, and was seen as a title of respect.

 In May 1943 the US Army liberated Attu, but found no trace of Foster or any of the island's inhabitants.

-Etta ultimately survived the war, was freed on 17 August 1945, and was sent home on 1 September 1945.
+Etta survived the war, and was freed on 17 August 1945, and subsequently sent home on 1 September 1945.
 She was given a check of $7,371.00 in compensation by the BIA.
-She later moved to Florida and died in 1965.
+She moved to Florida and died on 12 December 1965.

-After the war ended the two men who buried Foster, Mike Lokanin and Alfred Prokopioff, later led searchers to where they buried Jones’ body.
-After the discovery of his body in September 1945, he would be reburied at the Fort Richardson National Cemetery.
+After the war ended the two men who buried Foster, Mike Lokanin and Alfred Prokopioff, later led searchers to where they buried Jones's body.
+After the discovery of his body in September 1945, he was reburied at the Fort Richardson National Cemetery.

+A few months later Mike and his wife Parascovia Lokanin who was from Atka and anthropologist Verne F. Ray recorded what's now known as the Lokanin Discs, a group of four glass 78 rpm discs were recorded in early December 1945 at the University of Washington in Seattle.
+The discs were found by Verne's wife Dorothy Jean Ray also a anthropologist, after someone had donated papers and letters to the Alaska and Polar Regions Archives at the University of Alaska Fairbanks, among the papers and letters she discovered the glass discs, and they were then handed over to collection manager Robyn Russell who realized the importance of these discs.
+The discs were found to contain several songs in the Aleut language most specifically the Attuan dialect which was no longer spoken, however the discs provided valuable samples of the Attuan dialect.
+The first disc was transcribed by Moses Dirks in July 2016.